kodecocodes/i10t/user-notifications/user-notifications.markdown

 ![width=50% bordered](./images/emoji-picker.png)

-Set the fontsize of the label to 100 so your hug gets a bit more visibility. **Update Frames** again to resize the label to match the new content.
+Set the font size of the label to 100 so your hug gets a bit more visibility. **Update Frames** again to resize the label to match the new content.

 Now, open **NotificationViewController.swift** in the Assistant Editor so that you can wire up some outlets.